Exploring the Allegheny National Forest with kids - a one-day adventure itinerary!

 Although Kinzua Dam was needed for flood control, its construction condemned 10,000 acres of the Allegheny Reservation, nearly one-third of its territory, which had been granted to the Seneca Nation of Indians in the Treaty of Canandaigua (signed by President Washington).
 The dam's construction also required the condemnation of several towns and communities in the reservoir's floodplain.
 Two townships, Kinzua in Pennsylvania and Elko (Quaker Bridge) in New York, were also dissolved and flooded in its construction.
 Although it's a tough part of our local history, we feel it's important to educate visitors of the impact it had so these places are not forgotten.

 While exploring Kinzua Dam, don't forget to look over the railing on the lake side to catch a glimpse of the many carp that gather at the base!
 From atop the Dam you can pick up the Smorgasbord Forest Trail, a short, easy .66-mile stroll (round trip) down to the Visitor Center, with interpretive signage along the way.
+If time allows, be sure to visit the Eagle Viewing Platform near the lower parking area.

 Lunch, Ice Cream & Souvenir Break!